Parish Focus Groups

-Meets on the 3rd Friday of the Month, 10am at St Mary’s Parish Centre
+Friendship Group Meets 10am, 3rd Friday of the month, in the Parish Centre

 Friends of Timor Leste

-Since 2003 the Bairnsdale Friends of Timor Leste have
+Since 2003the Bairnsdle Friends of East Timor have

-- Subsidised the costs of English/Tetum Dictionaries for St Antonio’s Secondary College.
+- Subsidised the cost of english/tetum Dictionaries for St. Antonio's Secondary College.

 - Paid expenses for Salesian Youth Group, Baucau.